eugeneloza/decoherence/readme_contribution.md

 end.
 ```

 * Never put anything into `initialization`..`finalization` parts.
-Create a InitXxx procedure and reference it in DecoInit.
+Create a `InitXxx` procedure and reference it in `DecoInit`.
 This allows to control the rigit initialization flow.

-* Always put {$INCLUDE compilerconfig.inc} before the unit name.
+* Always put `{$INCLUDE compilerconfig.inc}` before the unit name.
 Even if it doesn't use any compiler options.

-* Use TryInline macro instead of Inline.
-Note that TryInclude is not followed by a semicolon: `procedure Foo; TryInline`.
+* Use `TryInline` macro instead of `inline`.
+Note that `TryInline` is not followed by a semicolon: `procedure Foo; TryInline`.

+* Always reference explicit `inherited`.

+* Prefer American English.
+E.g. "behavior", not "behaviour".

+* Always use `Result` variable to assign the `function` result.